 Keep the nTrode panel open.
 Back on the main interface, click on a different nTrode (either by clicking the number or the trace).
 You will notice that the blue highlighting will shift to the clicked channel, and that the background of that channel will be red.
 Also, the nTrode settings panel will update to display the settings for that nTrode.
 The red highlight indicates that this channel is the “active” channel (unlike the blue highlighting, only one channel can be active at a time).
 The active channel is streamed to your audio device and also defines which nTrode is displayed in the “Spikes” panel (see below).

 In the nTrodes panel, toggle the checkbox for the Spike Filter group.
 You will notice that unchecking this box turns off the spike filter for the selected channel, and you will see more low-frequency oscillations in the main window.
-If audio is available on your computer, will will also hear low-frequency rumbling.
-If you want to change settings for multiple nTrodes simultaneously, you click can either shift-click or control-click on multiple channels in the main window to select multiple nTrodes.
-You can also select nTrtodes by pre-defined groups at the bottom of the nTrode panel, or you can press the “Select All” button to select all of the nTrodes.
+If audio is available on your computer, you will also hear low-frequency rumbling.
+If you want to change settings for multiple nTrodes simultaneously, either shift-click or control-click multiple channels in the main window to select multiple nTrodes.
+You can also select nTrodes by selecting pre-defined groups at the bottom of the nTrode panel, or you can press the “Select All” button to select all of the nTrodes.
 Feel free to play around with the different settings in the nTrode panel before moving on.

 The Spikes Panel